 Taking a bus to Sagrada Familia is also an option.
 The fare costs €2.40 and you won’t have to go down to a metro station.
 That said, I always have issues with buses in foreign cities.

 It is less clear whether you’re headed in the correct direction until you can see the attraction you are headed to.
-Unless you are afraid of a subway, I recommend you forgo the bus and use the subway.
+Unless you are afraid of the subway, I recommend you forgo the bus and use the subway.

 Address: Carrer de Mallorca, 401